Systems Replacement Plan Grants 2015

 Goals of the Systems Replacement Plan Grants Program

-The goal of the Systems Replacement Plan Grants is to provide organizations with the tools they need to prioritize their capital maintenance needs.
-The Systems Replacement Plan will help managers and board members of cultural organizations get the objective information and analysis they need to address the cycles of maintenance for their facility.
+The goal of the Systems Replacement Plan Grants is to provide organizations who do not have full-time maintenance staff with the tools they need to prioritize their capital maintenance needs.
+The Systems Replacement Plan will help managers and board members of cultural organizations get the objective information and analysis they need to address the cycles of maintenance, green building and universal design for their facility.
 (Please note: some cultural facilities are located in buildings with non-cultural/arts activities.
 We can only fund planning for facilities with arts, humanities and interpretive sciences programming.)

 Back to Top